The Media is Justified in Ignoring the Russia Uranium One Story: There’s Nothing There

 There is no there there.

 Sean Hannity argued Thursday night that the media has been maniacally overhyping the investigation into allegations surrounding Trump collusion with Russia, while dramatically underplaying the Uranium One probe.
-On the former point, Hannity has a legitimate beef.
-The media has devoted way too much time hyping special counsel Robert Mueller‘s probe, without — for the time being — sufficient supporting evidence.
-(For the record, we’re skeptical that Trump actually colluded with the Russians.
-To quote Sen. Lindsey Graham (R-SC), Trump hasn’t even been able to collude “with his own staff.”)
+On the former point, Hannity may have a legitimate beef.
+The media has devoted lots of time hyping special counsel Robert Mueller‘s probe, without much supporting evidence —— at least for now.

-There’s an investigation underway exploring the question of whether.
+There’s an investigation underway exploring the question of whether the president colluded with Russia.
 That investigation should be monitored by the media.
 And any new details should be brought to light.

 But as to Hannity’s claim of “media malpractice” on Uranium One?
 It is — what else? — fake news.